michele-filippucci/AtmBlockPy/README.md

 /lib :: contains classes:
 	- BlockTools.py: toolkit for atmosphere blocking analysis
-	- BlockPlots.py: class containing some example of meaningful plots
+	- BlockPlots.py: file containing some functions for performing plots

-main folder:: contains example of action performed with libraries
+main folder:: contains example of action performed with libraries and files i use for my analysis.

 Python libraries you need: